Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 It depends, but people can be incredulous.
 They don’t want to believe me, at times, because there is really not much positive publicity around fibromyalgia.
 I pushed my family away when I fell into the drug cycle.

-Now I constantly have to justify myself to them.
+Now, I constantly have to justify myself to them.
 There is always that suspicion that maybe my pain is not as bad as I describe it, you know.
-I always feel like they’re thinking I’m trying to score harder pain killers, or more benzos or something.
+I always feel like they’re thinking I’m trying to score harder painkillers or more Benzos or something.

 What do you do for pain management?

-I take methadone daily, so I’m very limited as to what I can take wit it.
+I take methadone daily, so I’m very limited as to what I can take with it.
 Tylenol (acetaminophen) is good for minor to mild pain, and it doesn’t interact with a lot of my other meds.
 I do a lot of hot packs.

 Cold packs don’t do a thing for me.
 I take allergy meds sometimes, like Benadryl (diphenhydramine).
 It helps me fall asleep at night if the pain is too severe.
-I just don’t like the idea of getting hooked on another type of pain killer right now, so I keep it simple and sweet.
+I just don’t like the idea of getting hooked on another type of painkiller right now, so I keep it simple and sweet.

 And that’s enough?